alacrity-ai/shipwright-survivors/README.md

   - [x] Significant performance degradation when damaging a group of blocks with Explosive lance

 ### Things to Explore:
+  - [ ] "Town Portal" - Back to the planet?
   - [x] Remove passive points, have Entropium be unlock currency?
 Or keep passive points and use entropium for everything else?
   - [ ] Add autofire option?
-  - [ ] Click to move functionality?
   - [x] Instead of just being able to build all blocks gated by Entropium.
     - [x] What about: Enemies just have a chance to drop blocks.
 In your ship builder menu, you can only build the blocks you have.
 E.g. if you loot 3 green hulls, you can build 3 green hulls, and a 3 will be over that block in the menu.
     - [x] You can always build the low tier blocks.
 This way, what weapons you get, would be kind of random each round.